Mastering personal goal setting

 🤔 What challenges or discomforts am I willing to face?

-For example: “Get up earlier even though I’m not a morning person,” or “Push through the frustration of learning a new skill.”
+Think about the obstacles or discomforts you're prepared to overcome in pursuit of this goal.
+For example: “Get up earlier even though I’m not a morning person,” “Push through the frustration of learning a new skill,” or “Say no to things that pull me away from what really matters.”

 Thinking about what might happen if you don’t reach your goal can give you extra motivation.
 For example, if you don’t exercise regularly, you might feel low on energy or face health issues as you get older.
 Or, continuing to smoke could harm your lungs and overall health.
 Reaching your goal can help you avoid these negative outcomes, reminding you why it’s so important to stay committed.